dmaher42/athens-game-starter/README.md

    your file it logs a warning about the placeholder capsule; seeing the fully animated character without that warning confirms the GLB loaded correctly.
-4. When preparing a production build, make sure the same file ends up at `docs/models/character/hero.glb` and commit it.
-Hosted services that mirror the repository (such as GitHub Pages) expect the file in that location.
+4. When preparing a production build, make sure the same file ends up at `docs/models/character/hero.glb` or an equivalent CDN bucket that your deployment workflow publishes alongside the static site.

 > ⚠️ Opening `index.html` directly from the filesystem will not work.
 The source
 > imports bare modules (such as `three`) and TypeScript entry points that must be